-In "Internet Gateway Routers" on page 12 we saw how communication happens over the Internet.
+In "Internet gateway routers" on page 18 we saw how communication happens over the Internet.
 Your private network is hidden from the public Internet behind a gateway router (a firewall) that shows only its public IP address to the world.

-A port forward rule creates a small hole in that firewall to allow specific data packets to get through to the private network.
-PF is less secure than a VPN because it creates this hole.
-This is why PF is not recommended for SNAP PACs.
-But PF works for groov because groov requires user authentication with usernames and passwords; unauthorized users cannot get in.
+A port forward rule creates a small hole in that firewall to allow data packets to get through to the private network.
+PF is less secure than a VPN because a VPN creates a layer of authentication and encryption which may or may not be present with PF.
+PF can work with groov because groov provides encryption and requires user authentication with usernames and passwords; unauthorized users cannot get in.

 Port forwarding creates a hole in your firewall to allow certain packets through.
-PF works for groov because groov requires authentication from all users.
+PF works for groov because groov provides encryption and requires authentication from all users.

-For more information on port forwarding, see: http://portforward.com/ To use port forwarding, you need to:
+For more information on port forwarding, see: http://portforward.com/

+To use port forwarding, you need to:

-- Determine the IP address (see "Determining the IP Address," below). - Establish a port forward rule on the gateway router (see page 21). - Set up port forwarding on the client PCs or mobile devices (page 21).
+- Determine the IP address (see "Determining the IP address," below). - Establish a port forward rule on the gateway router (see page 26). - Set up port forwarding on the client PCs or mobile devices (page 27).

-Determining the IP Address
+Determining the IP address

-On the private network where groov is, find out the gateway router's public IP address (see steps in "Gateway Router Identification" on page 13).
+On the private network where groov is, find out the gateway router's public IP address (see steps in "Gateway router identification" on page 19).
 In the diagram above, that's the Facility's router, which gives access to groov.
 You'll use this address to reach your devices, or you'll map a domain name to it.

-Determine whether you will use the router's IP address or its domain name for your connection (see "Fixed (Static) vs. Dynamic IP Addresses" on page 13).
+Determine whether you will use the router's IP address or its domain name for your connection (see "Fixed (static) vs. dynamic IP addresses" on page 19).

-Establishing Port Forward Rule(s)
+Establishing port forward rule(s)